comychitz/knowledge/networking/networksecurity.md

       * fragment a URL or FTP “put” command. firewall may not realize what is going on because it would need to understand the application-specific commands to catch this
       * Denial of service: connecting to itself, causing CPU locking
   * stateless filtering is not enough
-    * for TCP connections, port numbers les than 1024 are used for servers and anything above 1024 is used for client ports
+    * for TCP connections, port numbers less than 1024 are used for servers and anything above 1024 is used for client ports
     * firewalls have to allow for access out to port, let’s say, 5151. can’t tell if this is malicious or not because there is no states
   * session filtering
     * decision still made on packet by packet basis, but in the context of a connection